 Let’s focus on our child’s success and motivate them to get better character and lead a very good life as a successful human.

-“Dejection is my friend”.
-We need to tell our kids to make friendship with dejection.
+“Dejection is my friend” — I feel we need to tell our kids to make friendship with dejection.
 Why, you ask?
 Because, no one can avoid dejection in their lifetime.
 It’s better to recognize the feeling, give it some time and learn to handle it.
 Few months back, we hosted a painting contest for kids.
 We arranged small gifts for all the participants, and special prizes for the top three winners.
 The program was very satisfying.
 Both kids and their parents were happy.
-But that night we got to know that there was one kid whose parents felt dejected.
+But that night we got to know that the parents of one kid felt dejected.
 They felt that there was no need to arrange special prizes for the top three winners.
-We wondered if the same set of parents would think the same way if their kid was one among the top three winners?
+I wondered if the same set of parents would think the same way if their kid was one among the top three winners?

-We realized that dejection can even be contagious.
+The incident proved that dejection can be contagious.
 Perhaps the kid felt dejected, and in turn the parents also felt the same way.
 Like I said, dejection is real.
-A ‘friend’ who pops up once in a while.
-Like any ‘friend’, we do need to first acknowledge the presence.
-And then figure ways to send him off.
+Dejection pops up once in a while in everyones life.
+We do need to first acknowledge the presence.
+And then figure ways to send it off.
 How, you ask?

 Use the “Rule of 10“.
 Ask whether the person will feel equally dejected after 10 hours/10 days/10 months/10 years?
 The answer is likely to be “No” in most of the cases.
+What about 10 secs and 10 mins?
+May be we need to cope up with it for that much time.
 We must ask the same question to kids.
-Here are 3 tips to follow:
+Here are 3 tips to follow when we feel that a kid is dejected:

 Dejection is an unwanted friend.
 He pops into our lives from time to time.
 We need to acknowledge his visits instead of behaving as if he did not appear.
 Give him a few minutes if he needs, but then take the time to escort him out!